 Before the Clocks Held Time: Lorrie Fink

-Oakland artist Lorrie Fink paints with oils, using the expressiveness of natural forms to investigate color and pattern.
-She creates silhouetted shapes inspired by ferns that Lorrie encountered in wilderness areas and on the edges of her backyard.
-Absorbing nature through her senses, she returns to the studio to distill the energy of these plants that grow wildly without invitation or cultivation into improvised compositions built from layers of masks and glazes.
-The resulting patterns and biomorphic shapes, focus the painter’s awareness on environmental concerns about sustainability and stewardship, while celebrating the beauty and exuberance of our natural world.
+Oakland painter Lorrie Fink uses the expressiveness of natural forms to investigate color and pattern.
+In her current series, she creates silhouetted shapes inspired by ferns encountered in wilderness areas and on the edges of her own backyard.
+Combining painterly brushwork with the graphic qualities of handcut stenciling, she builds layers of marks and glazes, resulting in unique patterns and biomorphic shapes.
+Ferns are among the most primitive botanical life forms, having thrived for millions of years by adapting to an ever-changing environment.
+Fink focuses her awareness of environmental concerns about sustainability and stewardship, while celebrating the beauty of our natural world.

 This is Lorrie Fink’s first solo show at NIAD Art Center.